BMourtzis/CompGraphicsUTS/readme.md

 - [ ] Add secret room with extra models
 - [ ] Add more rooms to the museum
 - [ ] Add switches for the lights

+## Getting Started
+1. Install Node.js version 9.7.1 or above
+2. Open a Console on the directory
+3. Run "npm install" and wait to install all the dependencies
+4. Run "npm start" and wait to compile, a browser tab will open